Starting a Dental Practice: A Complete Step-by-Step Guide + Downloadable Checklist

 1 Month Before Office Opening (Final pre-opening steps)

-The process of opening a new dental practice is not easy.
-You’ll have a lot of major decisions to consider, some of which come up unexpectedly, but you can use this guide as a starting point.
+You’ll have a lot of major decisions to make, some of which come up unexpectedly, but you can use this guide as a starting point.

 Take your time when planning your new dental practice.
 Also, do not be afraid to reach out for help.
 If you have any contacts in the dental industry, use them to gain additional information and helpful tips.